kcdstoragews/lab/README.md

 ## Scenario 01 - storage classes, persistent volumes & persistent volume claims
 ____
-**Remember** All needed files are in the folder /root/kcdlondon/lab/scenario01
+**Remember All needed files are in the folder /root/kcdlondon/lab/scenario01 please ensure that you are in this folder now you can do this with the command "cd root/kcdlondon/lab/scenario01"**
 ____
 In this scenario, you will create two storage classes, discovery their capabilities, create pvcs and do some basic troubleshooting.